Putnam Chorale hoping to recruit in Philipstown

 “We encourage singing out if you’re confident with a piece of music, and holding back if you’re not,” says Simonelli.
 “We have our share of retired music and piano teachers, but most people are new to this.
 Somehow it all comes together.”

 The reward, he says, is “the thrill of performance.
 Anyone can sing in the shower or exercise their pipes in some way, but when you come together as a group, the music gets so immersive.
-There’s a happiness that comes from that.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+There’s a happiness that comes from that.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.